jnu/eplfantasy/README.md

 Ultimately the program will give you a team roster it's recommended (assuming an optimal solution was found).
 The roster will have 15 players: three forwards, five midfielders, five defenders, and two keepers.
 It will tell you who to start and who to sit, which implicitly tells you what formation to use.
 It also tells you who the captain should be and how much money this will cost you.

-Here's a sample output for the beginning of the 2013-14 season with a salary cap of £80 M. (ESPN by default actually gives you £100 M to play with).
+Here's a sample output for the beginning of the 2013-14 season on the EPL official platform with a salary cap of £100 M (the default value).

     First Name     Last Name      Position       Starting      Capt.
 Club Salary
     ---            ---            ---            ---            ---  ---  ---
+    Dimitar        Berbatov       forward        starter             FUL  7.5
-    Rickie         Lambert        forward        starter             SOU  6.5
+    Rickie         Lambert        forward        starter             SOU  7.5
-    Billy          Sharp          forward        sub                 SOU  4.2
-    Kwesi          Appiah         forward        sub                 CRP  4.1
+    Luke           Moore          forward        sub                 SWA  4.5
-    Michu                         midfielder     starter             SWC  7.7
+    Santi          Cazorla        midfielder     starter             ARS  10.0
-    Moussa         Sissoko        midfielder     starter             NEW  6.3
+    Robert         Snodgrass      midfielder     starter             NOR  6.5
+    Jack           Colback        midfielder     sub                 SUN  4.5
-    Nick           Powell         midfielder     starter             MUN  5.1
+    Miguel         Michu          midfielder     starter             SWA  9.0
-    Jordan         Ibe            midfielder     starter             LIV  4.9
+    Gareth         Bale           midfielder     starter         X   TOT  12.0
-    Maurice        Edu            midfielder     sub                 STC  4.1
-    John           Terry          defender       starter             CHL  6.8
-    Nacho          Monreal        defender       starter             ARS  6.5
+    Per            Mertesacker    defender       starter             ARS  5.5
+    Nathan         Baker          defender       sub                 AVL  4.0
-    Sebastien      Bassong        defender       starter             NOR  5.5
+    Leighton       Baines         defender       starter             EVE  7.5
-    Alexander      Büttner        defender       starter         X   MUN  5.0
+    Glen           Johnson        defender       starter             LIV  6.0
-    Steven         Whittaker      defender       starter             NOR  4.7
+    Patrice        Evra           defender       starter             MUN  6.5
-    Mark           Schwarzer      keeper         starter             CHL  4.5
+    Mark           Schwarzer      keeper         starter             CHE  5.0
-    David          Stockdale      keeper         sub                 FUL  4.1
+    Kelvin         Davis          keeper         sub                 SOU  4.0

-    Total Cost: £ 80.0 M
+    Total Cost:     £ 100.0 M
     Under budget:   £ 0.0 M

-### Important note about remote stats
+### Important notes about remote stats

-The script accesses the same endpoint on ESPN's servers that they use to display the stats in the fantasy sports website.
-This is liable to change without notice, no guarantees it will work for ever.
-Additionally, it may not be acceptable to access this endpoint and manipulate their data without their consent.

-Four requests are made to the ESPN server every time the script is run.
-Do not use remote data for development purposes.
+* For the EPL official site you will need your own account.
+You will be prompted for your username and password when you try to access their stats, or you may present these parameters on the command line.

+* The use of statistics programmatically retrieved from the remote servers may be in violation of their terms of use.
+Please comply with these sites' terms of use.

+* It is bad form to make unnecessary programmatic requests to websites without their explicit permission.
+Your IP may be filtered or your account suspended because of your actions in this respect.
+By design the program will make four requests to ESPN or at least three requests to EPL when you run it (depending on how many attempts you need to log on properly).
+Be conscious of how many requests you are making.

 ## Credits
 All things in this repo are by Joe Nudell.
 See 3rd party libraries for their own respective authors and contributors, of which there are many.